Identification in Nonlinear Dynamic Panel Models under Partial Stationarity: Introduction

-Our paper is also complementary to the literature that studies dynamic logit models with fixed effects for binary, ordered responses, or multinomial choice models.
+Our paper is also complementary to the literature that studies dynamic logit models with fixed effects.
 This literature typically assumes that time-varying errors are conditionally independent across time, independent from all other variables, and follow the logistic distribution.
-The logit assumption in panel data models has long been studied, such as in \citet*{chamberlain1984panel} and \citet*{chamberlain2010binary}.
+The logit assumption in panel settings has long been studied, such as in \citet*{chamberlain1984panel} and \citet*{chamberlain2010binary}.
 We do not impose the logit assumption, nor require conditional independence across time, and our identification strategy is very different from those based on the logit assumption.

 Our paper also contributes to the general panel data literature on linear and nonlinear models with and without endogeneity and dynamics.
 Most relatedly, \citet{botosaru2017binarization} proposes a binarization strategy for general panel data models with fixed effects without requiring time homogeneity, but focuses on static settings. \citet{botosaru2022} considers a model where the outcome variable is generated as a strictly monotone (and thus invertible) transformation of a linear model, and they exploit time homogeneity in conditional means (instead of the whole distributions) for identification.
-Our current paper, with a focus on discrete choice models, does require strict monotonicity and invertibility.
+Our current paper, with a focus on discrete choice models, does not require strict monotonicity and invertibility.

+It should be acknowledged that our partial stationarity condition \eqref{eq:part_stat}, as well as the full stationarity condition \eqref{eq:cond_sta}, cannot handle random coefficients as in \cite*{berry1995automobile} and \cite{mcfadden2000mixed}.
+On the other hand, our approach can be naturally extended to handle nonadditive and functional fixed effects as discussed in Remark \ref{rem:scalaradd} and Section \ref{subsec:generic}.
+It would be interesting in future research to investigate whether our approach can be further adapted to incorporate heterogeneous coefficients.